Involution words: counting problems and connections to Schubert calculus for symmetric orbit closures: Involution words for symmetric groups

 The theorem shows that one may compute polynomial representatives for the cohomology classes \eqref{coclass-eq} just as for Schubert classes, i.e., by applying divided difference operators to suitable representatives for the longest element $w_n \in S_n$.
 Wyser and Yong identify such representatives in \cite{WY}.
-To state their result, recall from the introduction that
+To state their result, recall the definitions of $\Upsilon^{\O(n)}_{w_n}$ and $\Upsilon^{\Sp(n)}_{w_{2n}}$ from \eqref{eq:wyser.yong.prod}.